 Tennessee homeowners can get quotes on the company’s website or by downloading their free mobile app, which can also be used to file claims.

-The best part about Lemonade’s online and mobile service model is that some claims may be processed immediately, and their average waiting time to help a policyholder is just three minutes.
+The best part about Lemonade’s online and mobile service model is that some claims may be processed immediately.
+Their average waiting time to help a policyholder is just three minutes.

 Their basic homeowners insurance policy offers all the traditional coverage, including protection for your dwelling, personal belongings, and personal liability coverage, with add-on coverage available.

-Lemonade is also a philanthropic company because they sponsor the Lemonade Giveback every year, where they donate the most unclaimed money to charity.
+Lemonade is also a philanthropic company because they sponsor the Lemonade Giveback yearly, where they donate the most unclaimed money to charity.

-Lemonade basic homeowners coverage starts as low as $25 per month, but it will cost more for most homeowners.
-Keep in mind that the amount you pay will depend upon the size of your home, its location, and your policy limits and add-ons.
+Lemonade, basic homeowners coverage, start as low as $25 per month, but it will cost more for most homeowners.
+Remember that the amount you pay will depend upon the size of your home, its location, and your policy limits and add-ons.

 Lemonade Homeowners Insurance Discounts

-Lemonade doesn’t offer the wide array of discounts that some of the other companies on our list do, but they offer three discounts to help Tennesseans save on their homeowners insurance.
+Lemonade doesn’t offer the vast array of discounts that some of the other companies on our list do, but they offer three discounts to help Tennesseans save on their homeowners insurance.